Augustus Sol Invictus: Personal life

-He was accepted into and graduated from DePaul University in Chicago with a Juris Doctorate and by 2006 he was married, and a father of four multi-ethnic children.
+He was accepted into and graduated from DePaul University in Chicago with a Juris Doctor and by 2006 he was married, and a father of four multi-ethnic children.
 Invictus was born Austin Gillespie, and in 2006 he legally changed his name to Augustus Sol Invictus.
 Until 2022 he was a Thelemite, though was expelled from the Thelemic fraternal organization, Ordo Templi Orientis; he has also identified as a pagan.

 As of 2022, he has reverted to the Catholic Faith and identifies as a traditionalist.

 Legal issues

 Invictus has been accused of crimes including domestic violence, stalking, and threats of bodily harm verbally and with a firearm, which have been reported to law enforcement in Florida at least ten times.

 The first such allegation which gained public attention was reported in 2017 by his ex-fiancée.
 The Huffington Post reported that in July 2017, police in Orlando, Florida, "recommended that charges of domestic battery by strangulation and aggravated battery be filed against Invictus."
 According to the article, charges were never filed due to both a lack of evidence and a lack of cooperation from the alleged victim.
 The victim stated to police that she hesitated as a result of feeling intimidated by Invictus's connections to white-supremacist organizations and legal expertise in addition to her allegations of serial acts of violence.

 Invictus was arrested in Melbourne, Florida, on January 1, 2020, on charges of "kidnapping, 'high and aggravated' domestic violence and possession of a firearm during a crime of violence".
 Upon his arrest in Melbourne, Invictus was then extradited to Rock Hill, South Carolina, where the alleged crimes, this time against another woman, who is his estranged wife, occurred.
 He requested a bail hearing which occurred on February 14, 2020, and his accuser made a statement to the court recounting her allegations.
 Her claims match as a pattern, the description of the acts Invictus's prior accuser had alleged he perpetrated.
 For example, his wife alleged he had abused her for 6 years via assaults including punching her in the stomach to avoid visible bruises, and locking her in the bedroom for days.
 Also as in prior allegations by the other victim, Invictus's wife independently reported to law enforcement that he had repeatedly strangled her, threatened her life with a firearm, and used the threat to use his extremist followers to silence her, claiming he would send them to target her and end her life if she escaped.
 On February 14, 2020, Judge Hall in Rock Hill, South Carolina, ordered that Invictus be held in jail without bond.
 On February 19, 2020, kidnapping charges were dismissed after the judge asserted that the charge lacked probable cause; however, the charges of "high and aggravated" domestic violence and possession of a firearm in commission of a crime of violence remain.